 Studies in the dating of the rocks tell us that the first construction began in about 3100 BC and ended in about 1600 BC when the stones had probably been relocated to form a similar structure to the one we see today.

-WHAT DON’T WE KNOW ABOUT STONEHENGE?
+WHAT DO WE NOT KNOW ABOUT STONEHENGE?

 Once we find out how to spell it, there are still so many things we don’t know about Stonehenge.